Get in touch

 • Wilmot’s Wordsmith Week is annual event with a different focus each year supported by visiting authors – the focus always centres on reading/writing and provides the children with role models to which they might aspire.

-• In 2023, visiting authors were chosen due to their approach to writing about diversity and inclusion.
+• In 2025, visiting authors were chosen due to their approach to writing about mystery.

 • We provide opportunities for children to engage with opportunities for purposeful speaking and listening: school choral speaking event, class assemblies, performances, debate opportunities, representation in the school council communications team etc.